-I've written and presented lots of series and one-off documentaries for British television and radio, including BBC2’s primetime series The Great Interior Design Challenge; BBC Radio 4’s regular series The Design Dimension; Channel 4’s The Secret Life of Buildings, in which I looked at the effects of architecture and spaces on our brains and bodies; and BBC2’s seven-part series Saving Britain’s Past, where I examined the UK’s obsession with heritage.
+I've written and presented lots of series and one-off documentaries for British television and radio, including BBC2’s primetime series The Great Interior Design Challenge, now on Netflix; BBC Radio 4’s regular series The Design Dimension; Channel 4’s The Secret Life of Buildings, in which I looked at the effects of architecture and spaces on our brains and bodies; and BBC2’s seven-part series Saving Britain’s Past, where I examined the UK’s obsession with heritage.

 —The Great Interior Design Challenge

 Tom presents BBC2's primetime The Great Interior Design Challenge (Studio Lambert), now on its fourth series, the search for the UK’s best amateur interior designers.
 The designers have 48 hours and £1,000 to redesign rooms in some of the country’s most beautiful and fascinating architectural settings.